jg-digital-media/jgdm_snooker_scorer/readme.md

 ```

-+ Do we leave it there?
-Or do we say something in the prompt about how the scorer app will track the points available to be scored for each player? and how they will compete for points?
++ And it was a case of "Do we leave it there?
+Or do we say something in the prompt about how the scorer app will track the points available to be scored for each player? and how they will compete for points?"

++ Then I started to wonder if I had been doing this all wrong the wrong way?
+Because what I was trying to do was essentially trying to do doing big massive prompt and going ahead with multiple requests to `claude-3.7.sonnet` to fix many bugs.

++ But I find that this is an all consuming approach Maybe I just need to build 2nd player from the ground up; to be more methodical and breakdown the job into smaller tasks, like I was doing before.
+Let me try this for shooting for a red ball before I move on.